Movie Wednesday: A Christmas Carol

 - Mr. Cratchit carrying Tiny Tim on his shoulder is an iconic image from A Christmas Carol and is often depicted on book covers of the story.
 What other famous images from the story can you think of and which is your favorite?

-Learn language arts with the Boomerang subscription!
+Learn language arts with the Boomerang program!

-The Boomerang is a monthly digital downloadable product that features copywork and dictation passages from a specific read aloud novel.
+The Boomerang is a digital downloadable product that features copywork and dictation passages from a specific read aloud novel.
 It is geared toward 8th to 10th graders (ages 12—advanced, 13-15) and is the indispensable tool for Brave Writer parents who want to teach language arts in a natural, literature-bathed context.